 Can I change this?

 Need to train your cat to stop chewing on you?
-Shout, “No!” take away your hand, and show your cat you’re in pain visibly when he/she bites – so your cat will understand his or her action is causing physical harm.
-Then immediately hand over a chew toy or chew stick to your kitty so your cat understands it’s not the chewing that’s the problem, it’s where the chewing takes place.
+Shout, “No!” or “Ow!” – immediately take away your hand, showing your cat you’re in pain visibly when he/she bites.
+This way your cat will understand his or her action is causing physical harm.

 2. Your kitten is teething.

 Kittens absolutely do teethe, just like tiny humans.
 We all know how nice it feels for a baby who’s in pain due to teething to chew on a pacifier when the pain gets really bad.